KuangjuX/hypocaust-2/README.md

 `hcounteren` must be implemented.
 However, any of the bits may be read-only zero, indicating reads to the corresponding counter will cause an exception when V=1.
 Hence, they are effectively WARL fields.)
 - When the hypervisor initializes the memory for the guest, it needs to set all the mapping flags of the guest memory to RWX, although it needs to be modified in the end.
 Otherwise, when the guest allocates memory for the application, it will not be executable, causing `InstructionGuestPageFault`.
+- The hypervisor currently does not support IOMMU, so when the guest needs to access DMA, the guest needs to be modified to complete the address translation from guest va to host pa.

 ## Design Docs
 - [Trap Design](docs/trap.md)